 My 7-year-old daughter, Natalie, has ADHD.
 My husband Don and I adopted her 5 years ago from an orphanage in Russia.
-Nat had a rough start in life, but she's a survivor — an amazingly resilient, strong, loveable little girl.
+Nat had a rough start in life, but she’s a survivor — an amazingly resilient, strong, lovable little girl.

 She was born 6 weeks premature, and bounced from home to hospital and back again before landing in an orphanage.
 When we met her she was 2 ½.
 She could barely walk.
 She couldn’t speak a word.
 We were convinced she was mentally retarded, but after one look at her, it didn’t matter.
 She was ours.

 As soon as Nat left the orphanage with us, a completely different child emerged.
 Gone was the child who seemed afraid to move — who pursed her lips and made strange faces, as if she had no idea how to smile.
 She started exploring the world at a dizzying pace.
 She moved 100 miles per hour every waking moment and needed constant supervision.
 She exhausted me beyond belief.

 Nat’s history — premature birth, suspected fetal alcohol exposure, malnutrition, neglect, lack of stimulation — nearly guaranteed neuro-disaster in her developing brain.
 Our pediatrician took one look at her and knew she would end up with a diagnosis of ADHD.
 Within a year, she brought up the option of starting Ritalin.